Mathematics and Design for Young Children

 Counting Cards With PDF Counting Cards Without PDF

-- You will find a way to offer mathematics and design experiences to young children in free play, in small group settings, and in the full class group.
+You will find a way to offer mathematics and design experiences to young children in free play, in small group settings, and in the full class group.

 - This is a photo someone took and shared with me.

-Beyond that, I think most people would be comfortable assuming this child has intentionally placed them this way.
-Further, we could conclude from the placement of the child’s hand that the child paused to have the arrangement photographed.
+- Further, we could conclude from the placement of the child’s hand that the child has paused to have the blocks photographed.

-Imagine, then, what might result next if you and your group of colleagues shared your own opinions of what might be going on for this child, whom you know, whose hand you see.
 Your thoughtful group might share your best guess not only about the child’s intention but also about the child’s aesthetic sensibility.
 Because you all get to discuss it, you could agree that this arrangement conveys information not only about number but also about beauty.
-The arrangement itself communicates much more than what one can easily say in words.
-That’s blocks as a language.

 If you want to read these flat wooden blocks as an expression containing number, your community could treat them as manifestations of how four-ness works.
 Four has consistency no matter what the arrangement.
 That constant, if recognized rapidly, without the need to count, is an understanding in arithmetic called subitizing.
 Another basic concept, partitions, is represented as one-three, which could be expressed in English as “one plus three” or expressed in symbols as 1+3 or 4-1 or 4/3 or 3/4 or 1/4 or 3:1 or 25% and 75%.